TLDR… what’s the lowdown?

 The risks we mentioned above are minimal for most contraception users, and the benefits of hormonal contraception use are often greater than the chances of a negative outcome.
 That being said, there are some situations in which the risks associated with hormonal contraception could actually outweigh the benefits.
 Generally those over the age of 50 are advised not to use combined hormonal contraception for this reason.

 With age, women tend to be at increased risk of osteoporosis, a medical condition where the bones become brittle and fragile.
-The injection is linked with a small drop in your bone mineral density which recovers when you stop using it, but for some this may mean the injection is a less suitable choice as they get older.
+The injection is linked with a small drop in your bone mineral density which recovers when you stop using it, but for some this may mean the contraceptive injection, such as Sayana Press is a less suitable choice as they get older.

 Planning a family